HusenjanDev/Quartz/content/Documents/0009 Create A Phishing Campaign.md

 Hi [Firstname],

-We are happy to inform you that you have recieved a salary incrase for 2024.
+We are happy to inform you that you have rercieved a salary incrase for 2024.

 Please urgenlty will out the following form to get your salary increase: